KitsuneKenshi/reaction-roles/README.md

 # Reaction Role Bot
 This project is for all of you who doesn't know how to work with reaction.
-Feel free to use this code in your bots, and only thing I would like you to do is credit me(Kall7) and my friend(legal).
+Feel free to use this code in your bots, and only thing I would like you to do is credit me(Kall7) and legal.
 We have spent about 7-8h on it testing and fixing bugs, hope you'll enjoy it.

 # How to set up